TurkuNLP/Finnish-dep-parser/README.md

 If HunPOS doesn't run
 =====================

 HunPOS is a binary distribution and works OK on some systems and not so much on others.
+If the install script cannot make it work, try to compile it yourself (it's typically very easy) and copy `hunpos-tag` into the LIBS directory.
+Everything should work fine after that.

 Parsing plain text
 ==================